 Kelly is the proud mother of Kenadi Jean, Kannan Marie, Kirby Jay and Kohen James, and founder of the Kenadi Jean Weis Foundation.
-She went to school at South Dakota State University and works as a Registered Nurse for Regional in Spearfish, SD where she resides with her family.
+She went to school at South Dakota State University and works as a Registered Nurse for Regional Health, as well as being the owner and operator of Ideal Way, Inc. in Spearfish, SD.
+Kelly and KC reside with their family on a farm outside of Whitewood, SD.
 She misses her little June bug every moment of every day.
 She misses everything from her beautiful long eyelashes and gorgeous big blue eyes to her contagious smile and excited squeal to her crooked big toes.
 What she would give to share one more dish of coffee flavored ice cream with her, one more bath time routine, one more book to read and enjoy together, one more picnic, one more cuddle, one more day … but we all know that it still wouldn’t be enough.
 Until we meet again sweet girl … today we are one day closer!

 The world would be a beautiful place if we all lived with the determination, strength, love, and happiness that Kenadi achieved during her short time here on earth.

 Randy is Kenadi’s honored Randpa and gladly serves on the Board of Directors.
 He has been a land surveyor since 1979 becoming registered in 1991 and is licensed in multiple states.
-Randy is the co-owner of Professional Mapping & Surveying and holds memberships with numerous state and national professional societies.
+Randy is the co-owner of Professional Mapping & Surveying, a Lawrence County Commissioner, SD State Senator District 31 and holds memberships with numerous state and national professional societies.
 In addition to the KJW Foundation, he volunteers his time on several local boards and service organizations where his input is truly valued.

 Kenadi gave Randpa the best excuse to stay in bed in the morning and together they’d watch Bubble Guppies and Dora.
 She loved reading books with him in his over-sized ‘papa bear’ chair especially the audio book, Around the Farm, where his imitation of the butterfly always elicited a smile.
 They shared six-wheeler rides; racing her remote control car; playing on the iPad and an afternoon smoothie.